jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.12 VectorPolygonsToRaster

-Converts a vector containing polygons into a raster..
+Converts a vector containing polygons into a raster.

 *Parameters*: